 Many experiments at the Test Storage Ring TSR are limited by the weak currents, delivered from the tandem-postaccelerator-combination.
-A high current injector, which will provide 2-3 orders of magnitude higher intensities is under construction.
-The high current injector will consist in its first version of an ion source for singly charged ions, two RFQ-resonators and eight 7-gap-resonators.
+A high current injector, which will provide between 2 and 3 orders of magnitude higher intensities is under construction.
+The high current injector will consist in its first version of an ion source for singly charged ions, two RFQ-resonators and eight 7-gapresonators.
 The final energy of 1.8 MeV/u is adapted to the acceptance of the post-accelerator.
-By adding an ECR- or EBIS-source the new system will be able to deliver beams up to uranium with energies above the Coulomb barrier of the heaviest elements.
-This paper describes the status of the project.
+By adding an ECRor EBIS-source the new system will be able to deliver beams up to uranium with energies above the Coulomb barrier of the heaviest elements.
+In this paper the design and the status of the project are presented.